 - Most class handouts are distributed electronically and students will need access to a printer to make copies if desired.
-Handwritten notes have been shown to facilitate learning better than typing notes into a computer. - Bring a portable electronic device to class that allows for data entry and internet accessibility. - Papers and projects must be typed and electronically submitted. - Students must scan or image their lab skill sheets and hospital clinical evaluation forms, thus they need access to a scanner or cell phone with higher pixel camera for clear resolution. - Virtual class attendance: Hardware, software, and internet connectivity requirements are specified in the NCH PM Student Handbook. - Multiple large (4-6 inch) three-ring binders to organize and store Student Portfolio documents. - Bring a non-permanent dry erase marker and eraser for daily use in class white board activities. - A stethoscope (for labs and clinical assignments) meeting program specifications

-- Students must wear their EMS employer's duty uniform to class and all clinical rotations or purchase the Programspecific uniform shirt (directions for purchase are provided) and wear an NCH photo ID per program policy - Students must purchase a Fisdap license for logging all patient contacts and skill revolution to build their student Portfolio.
-See the NCH Paramedic Student Handbook and e-mail messaging for details.
+Handwritten notes have been shown to facilitate learning better than typing notes into a computer. - Bring a portable electronic device to class that allows for data entry and internet accessibility. - Papers and projects must be typed and electronically submitted. - Students must scan or image their lab skill sheets and hospital clinical evaluation forms, thus they need access to a scanner or cell phone with higher pixel camera for clear resolution. - Virtual class attendance: Hardware, software, and internet connectivity requirements are specified in the NCH PM Student Handbook. - Multiple large (4-6 inch) three-ring binders to organize and store Student Portfolio documents. - Bring a non-permanent dry erase marker and eraser for daily use in class white board activities. - A stethoscope (for labs and clinical assignments) meeting program specifications - Students must wear their EMS employer's duty uniform or the Program-specific uniform to class and all clinical rotations and wear an NCH photo ID per program policy - Students must maintain a Fisdap license and log all patient contacts and skill revolutions to build their student Portfolio.
+See the NCH PM Student Handbook for details.